kubernetes/website/docs/user-guide/networkpolicies.md

 In plain language, this example NetworkPolicy:

-1. applies to all pods in the current (???) namespace with the label "role=db"
+1. applies to all pods in the default namespace with the label "role=db"
 2. allows tcp/6379 ingress traffic to the "role=db" pods from any pod in the current namespace with the label "role=frontend" (due to the podSelector list element)
 3. allows tcp/6379 ingress traffic to the "role=db" pods from any pod in the namespace "myproject" (due to the namespaceSelector list element)